Airflow reports that did not account for air purifiers only being usable at half speed.

 Look through HVAC work orders for the 2022-2023 school year through spring

-Addressing gaps in PPS ACHe measurements and calculations
+Addressing gaps in PPS airflow measurements and calculations

-Before resuming in-person learning in 2021, PPS had airflow testing conducted in every room of every PPS building, yielding two different types of total effective air changes per hour (ACH_e) measurements for each room.
-One measurement of ACH_e was for the HVAC system only.
-The other measurement was total ACH_e if Intellipure air purifiers are run at full speed.
+Before resuming in-person learning in 2021, PPS had airflow testing conducted in nearly every room of every PPS building.
+Each room in the airflow reports has two different types of measurements of total effective air changes per hour.
+Note that we generally refer to effective air changes per hour as simply “air changes per hour.”
+One measurement of air changes per hour was for the HVAC system only.
+The other measurement was intended to be total air changes per hour if the one air purifier originally assigned to the room is run at full speed.

-We have done a base analysis for each elementary, middle school, and K-8 school that corrects for three basic gaps in these airflow reports as originally published by the district:
+We have done a base analysis for PPS schools that corrects for three basic gaps in these airflow reports as originally published by the district:

-3. There are haphazard errors in the district’s reports, and many rooms that were excluded from measurements because of the room type (storage rooms, electrical rooms, mechanical rooms, etc) were marked as having a zero for airflow, rather than an appropriate marking of a hyphen.
-Our calculations note and correct for errors as we find them, and we worked to try to be consistent about excluding rooms such as storage, closets, electrical, etc.
+- There are haphazard errors in the district’s reports, and many rooms that were excluded from measurements because of the room type (storage rooms, electrical rooms, mechanical rooms, etc) were marked as having a zero for airflow, rather than an appropriate marking of a hyphen.
+Likewise, sometimes there are rooms that are occupied and used by students and staff were overlooked for airflow measurements.
+Our calculations note and correct for errors as we find them, and we worked to try to be consistent about excluding rooms such as storage, closets, electrical, etc, while doing reasonable estimates for rooms that were overlooked but should be included.

 Converting and correcting the PDF’s of the district’s airflow reports into Google Sheets also allows us to do analysis – summary statistics, graphs, calculations of how much different air purifiers would improve airflow, and other options for looking at what the district has or has not accomplished.

-Currently, we’ve made public our base analysis, a preliminary plan for ordering additional air purifiers through OHA’s program, and what that plan would accomplish for airflow in a selection of PPS schools.
-PPS schools have great need for additional filters – 597* kindergarten through 8th grade classrooms grossly lack adequate fresh air from outside, and even with the Intellipure air purifiers the district added, these classrooms remain under 2 or 3 air changes per hour, while another 1111* kindergarten through 8th grade classrooms are only 3 to 6 air changes per hour.
+PPS schools have great need for additional filters – as of 2023, 597* kindergarten through 8th grade classrooms grossly lacked adequate fresh air from outside, and even with the Intellipure air purifiers the district added, these classrooms remained under 2 or 3 air changes per hour, while another 1111* kindergarten through 8th grade classrooms were only 3 to 6 air changes per hour.
 See the analyses we’ve shared here.

 *597 / 1111 classrooms and counting …